zeldaret/ss/include/s/README.txt

 S_StateMethod_c's destructors calls back into another destructors. sStateMethodIf_c follows the example of the other abstract interface classes and provides this dtor.

+## operator== / != return BOOL instead of bool

+We're observing a lot of word-to-bool casts in code after these operators are invoked, and while there are ways to force the conversion, this seems the most reasonable.